OpenMoonRay/openmoonray-docs/docs/user-reference/affinity-control.md

 ## CPU (physical socket or core) affinity control
 ```
 -socket_affinity <id-def-string>
--core_affinity   <id-def-string>
+-cpu_affinity    <id-def-string>
 ```
 You can run the MoonRay process attached to the physical cores by using one of 2 different CPU affinity control options. "-socket_affinity" is used for physical socket-based control.
-And "-core_affinity" is used for physical core-based control.<br>
+And "-cpu_affinity" is used for physical core-based control.<br>
 <br>
-We can get the same control of "-socket_affinity" option using "-core_affinity" if you carefully consider which core# belongs to which socket.
+We can get the same control of "-socket_affinity" option using "-cpu_affinity" if you carefully consider which core# belongs to which socket.
 However, this is not as user-friendly, so we provide a "-socket_affinity" option for simplifying the socket-based CPU affinity control.
-"-core_affinity" option allows us to attach the MoonRay process to the cores in a more detailed way like some cores of particular sockets.
+"-cpu_affinity" option allows us to attach the MoonRay process to the cores in a more detailed way like some cores of particular sockets.
 This is useful when you want to run MoonRay inside a particular NUMA node.<br>
 These CPU affinity controls maximize L1, L2, and L3 cache coherency.<br>